ZoeLeBlanc/is578-intro-dh/_materials/intro_data_analysis/03-intro-mapping.md

 <iframe style='width: 891px; height: 487px;' src='https://voyant-tools.org/tool/DreamScape/?corpus=3380d938601f8ebdf055fc572adc1b61'></iframe>
 </figure>

-Depending on the time left in class, your assignment is to use any textual data (whether your own or abstracts from the *Index of DH Conferences* or novels), and try to creating a dataset of place names to map.
+For this assignment, you can use any textual data (whether your own or abstracts from the *Index of DH Conferences* or novels, etc.), and the goal is to and try create a dataset of place names to map.
 You can use any spreadsheet software and any geocoding service, as well as any mapping tool.
 But the goal is to have at least 10 locations and a map to share with the class.

 Some things to consider include:
 - What would you define as a place name?
 Is that the same as a geographic location?